Mersha Nahusenay: Chief of railway security

 The agreements signed by the Ethiopian government and the railway company required Ethiopia to deploy a police force to safeguard the line and safety of employees.
 The mission was extremely dangerous due to local hostilities.
 Mersha became head of railway security full-time in 1906.
 His strategy for success included working with local chiefs and leaders.
 In fact he also assumed the position of chief of the Issa territory which much of the opposition to the construction came from.
 Shiferaw Bekele wrote:

 As the governor of the province through with the line passed, he (i.e. Ato Mersha) was responsible for the peace and security of the line.
 He posted detachments of troops all along the line.
 He carried out negotiations with all the important chiefs of the Afar and Somali tribes in the region.
 He received orders from Ras Mekonnen and from Menelik.

 He was in charge of the recruitment, training of the security personnel; negotiated their wage with the company; and settled disputes.
 He had always been the middle man between the railway company and Ethiopians.
 That involved making sure that the company honored its contractual obligations as well.
 As early as September 1900, for example, Mr. J. Gerolimato, the British consul agent in Harar, sent the following message to his boss, James Hayes Sadler, the Consul-General of the British-Somaliland:

 Dear Sir: BEFORE yesterday, Atto Marcha, Governor of Jildessa, who was in Jibuti arrived here.
 There were in Daranli (i.e., Dawale) 200 Abyssinians to protect the line against the Essa (i.e., Issa), the Company paying 12 dollars per month for each Abyssinian soldier; now the Company paid them 8 dollars, instead of 12 dollars, and the Abyssinians have withdrawn these 200 men.

-His prior experience as chief of Harar police must have prepared him for the challenges of the position The railway police was in charge of stability and peace Dire Dawa and its surroundings as well. which he held until the mid-1920s with the exception of his brief dismissal by Lij Iyasu in 1916.
+His prior experience as chief of Harar police must have prepared him for the challenges of the position.
+The railway police was in charge of stability and peace in the railway city and its surroundings as well. which he held until the mid-1920s with the exception of his brief dismissal by Lij Iyasu in 1916.